-Prerequisite: Completion of the first year of the BEd Program An exploration of education, schooling, and childhood and youth culture from sociological and anthropological frameworks.
+0.5 unit Prerequisite: Completion of the first year of the BEd Program An exploration of education, schooling, and childhood and youth culture from sociological and anthropological frameworks.
 Among issues discussed will be social determination versus individual agency, as well as those drawn from students' classroom experiences.

-Secondary Language Arts I
+Curriculum Practices in Secondary Language Arts I

-This course addresses the social, cultural, and institutional functions of English studies within the curriculum of secondary schools.
+0.5 unit This course addresses the social, cultural, and institutional functions of English studies within the curriculum of secondary schools.
 The focus of the course is the development of curriculum practices that effectively and critically engages teachers in all dimensions of English studies: orality; drama; literacy/language/literature; writing and media/popular culture.

-Secondary Language Arts II
+Curriculum Practices in Secondary Language Arts II